Gait3D/Gait3D-Benchmark/README.md

 ```

 ## Acknowledgement
-Here are some great resources we benefit:
+Here are some great resources we benefit from:

 - The codebase is based on [OpenGait](https://github.com/ShiqiYu/OpenGait).
 - The 3D SMPL data is obtained by [ROMP](https://github.com/Arthur151/ROMP).